-- A. "affordable rates" means local exchange service rates that promote universal service within a local exchange service area, giving consideration to the economic conditions and costs to provide service in such area; - B. "cable television service" means the one-way transmission to subscribers of video programming or other programming service and subscriber interaction, if any, that is required for the selection of such video programming or other programming service; - C. "commission" means the public regulation commission; - D. "competitive telecommunications service" means a service that has been determined to be subject to effective competition pursuant to Section 63-9A-8 NMSA 1978; - E. "competitive telecommunications service provider" includes competitive carriers holding certificates of public convenience and necessity issued by the commission pursuant to laws and regulations, including, without limitation, Section 63-9A-6 NMSA 1978; - [E.] F. "effective competition" means that the customers of the service have reasonably available and comparable alternatives to the service, consistent with the standards set forth in Section 63-9A-8 NMSA 1978; - [F.] G. "fund" means the state rural universal .200967.2
+- A. "affordable rates" means local exchange service rates that promote universal service within a local exchange service area, giving consideration to the economic conditions and costs to provide service in such area; - B. "cable television service" means the one-way transmission to subscribers of video programming or other programming service and subscriber interaction, if any, that is required for the selection of such video programming or other programming service; - C. "commission" means the public regulation commission: - D. "competitive telecommunications service" means a service that has been determined to be subject to effective competition pursuant to Section 63-9A-8 NMSA 1978; - E. "competitive telecommunications service provider" includes a competitive carrier that holds a certificate of public convenience and necessity lawfully issued by the commission; - [E.] F. "effective competition" means the competition that results from the customers of the service [have] having reasonably available and comparable alternatives to the service, consistent with the standards set forth in Section 63-9A-8 NMSA 1978; - $[F{ullet}]$ $\underline{G}{ullet}$ "fund" means the state rural universal service fund;

-1 service fund; 2 H. "incumbent local exchange carrier" means a 3 person that: 4 (1) was designated as an eligible 5 telecommunications carrier by the state corporation commission 6 in Docket #97-93-TC by order dated October 23, 1997 or that 7 provided local exchange service in New Mexico on February 8, 8 1996; or 9 (2) became a successor or assignee of an 10 incumbent local exchange carrier; 11 I. "incumbent rural telecommunications carrier" 12 means an incumbent local exchange carrier that serves fewer 13 than fifty thousand access lines within the state and has been 14 designated as an eligible telecommunications carrier by the 15 state corporation commission or the public regulation 16 commission; 17 [G.] J. "local exchange area" means a geographic 18 area encompassing one or more local communities, as described 19 in maps, tariffs or rate schedules filed with the commission, 20 where local exchange rates apply; 21 $[H{ullet}]$ \underline{K}{ullet} "local exchange service" means the 22 transmission of two-way interactive switched voice 23 communications furnished by a telecommunications company within 24 a local exchange area; 25 [$rac{ extsf{I.}}{ extsf{I}}$ "message telecommunications service" means telecommunications service between local exchange areas within the state for which charges are made on a per-unit basis, not including wide-area telecommunications service, or its equivalent, or individually negotiated contracts for telecommunications services;
+1 H. "incumbent local exchange carrier" means a 2 person that: 3 (l) was designated as an eligible 4 telecommunications carrier by the state corporation commission 5 in Docket #97-93-TC by order dated October 23, 1997 or that 6 provided local exchange service in New Mexico on February 8, 7 1996; or 8 (2) became a successor or assignee of an 9 incumbent local exchange carrier; 10 I. "incumbent rural telecommunications carrier" 11 means an incumbent local exchange carrier that serves fewer 12 than fifty thousand access lines within the state and has been 13 designated as an eligible telecommunications carrier by the 14 state corporation commission or the public regulation 15 commission; 16 [ G. ] J. "local exchange area" means a geographic 17 area encompassing one or more local communities, as described 18 in maps, tariffs or rate schedules filed with the commission, 19 where local exchange rates apply; 20 [ $H$ .] $K$ . "local exchange service" means the 21 transmission of two-way interactive switched voice 22 communications furnished by a telecommunications company within 23 a local exchange area; 24 $[rac{ extsf{I.}}{ extsf{I}}]$ $\underline{ extsf{L.}}$ "message telecommunications service" means 25 telecommunications service between local exchange areas within $m{\ell}$ the state for which charges are made on a per-unit basis, not including wide-area telecommunications service, or its equivalent, or individually negotiated contracts for telecommunications services;